 One of the most important changes in the recommendations of the Constitutional Commission concerns the proposal that Islam should be declared the religion of the Federation.
 There has been much speculation about this and a number of inaccurate statements have appeared in the Press from time to time.
-The proposals are clearly set out in paragraphs 57 to 60 of the While Paper and there is only one point I wish to make now.
+The proposals are clearly set out in paragraphs 57 to 60 of the White Paper and there is only one point I wish to make now.
 It has been suggested that there should be a Ministry for Religious Affairs.
-It has to be remembered that Their Highnesses are the Heads of the religion in their own States and although they have agreed to authorize the Yang Di-Pertuan Agung to represent them in any acts, observances or ecremonics agreed by the Conference of Rulers as extending to the Federation as a whole.
-Their Highnesses falt that establishment of a Federal Ministry for Muslim Religious Affairs would affect adversely their position as Heads of Muslim religion in their own States.
+It has to be remembered that Their Highnesses are the Heads of the religion in their own States and although they have agreed to authorise in their own States and although they have agreed to authorise the Yang Di-Pertuan Agung to represent them in any acts, observances or ceremonies agreed by the Conference of Rulers as extending to the Federation as a whole.
+Their Highnesses felt that establishment of a Federal Ministry for Muslim Religious Affairs would affect adversely their position as Heads of Muslim religion in their own States.
 If necessary, a Muslim Department of Religious Affairs will be set up as part of the establishment of the Yang Di-Pertuan Agung.